 If you have an accountant who knows your assets or you or a family member has filled out a pension application previously, then the information from these may help you at this point of the process.

-The government does not allow your funds to go to private banking sources, they must be held by an endorsed provider.
-Calvary is an endorsed provider.
-We supply the services that you chose for your HCP and manage your funds in alignment with government guidelines.
+The government does not allow your funds to go to private banking sources, they must be held by an approved provider.
+Calvary is an approved provider.
+We supply some of the services that you chose for your HCP and manage your funds in alignment with government guidelines.
+Your case manager, can broker for other services required.

 Each month we provide you with a detailed statement outlining your government subsidy and your co-payment fees.
 It will also display your delivered services and the balance of funds available in your plan.